vasunep0306/demandov2/README.md

 6. Prevent teachers from accessing student routes and vice versa. [functionality] #notstarted
 7. Create an admin page. [functionality] #notstarted
 8. Add restrictions to who can delete questions. [functionality] #notstarted
+9. If student is already enrolled, tell them they are in an alert box. [functionality] #notstarted